-Child Custody Counsel For New York City Families
+Child Custody And Parenting Time Lawyers Representing New York City Families

 Child custody matters can bring out intense emotions in a divorce.
 Most parents share a strong bond with their kids and want what’s best for them.
 And while divorce can complicate how parents meet their children’s needs, reaching an agreement is possible – and they don’t have to do it alone.